matthiasn/clojure-system-book/manuscript/Testing.md

   (put-consume-mult-w-pub-repeatedly-fn))
 ~~~

 Here, we do roughly the same a component in the systems-toolbox does, which receives messages on a channel, process them in a `go-loop` (which is hidden from the user in the case of the systems-toolbox), and publish state changes onto the `state-pub-chan`.
-Et voilá, the results are pretty much the same as we see when processing messages with the systems-toolbox, with around 90K msgs/sec on the JVM.
+Et voilà, the results are pretty much the same as we see when processing messages with the systems-toolbox, with around 90K msgs/sec on the JVM.

 Okay, so I'm fully aware of my tendency to shave yaks when it comes to looking at performance.
 However, I think this little excursion was useful, at least for me, as it provides some context where time is spent and where future optimizations could go.
 For example, you've probably heard that atoms are slower than their `volatile!` counterpart.
 However, when looking at the data that surfaced here, interacting with atoms is not where substantial amounts time are wasted.
 Thus, looking at replacing atoms with `volatile!` is likely not going to help much.
 If anything, it might be worth looking into core.async, which does seem to add a considerable amount of overhead.
 Considering that we are talking about in-process conveyance here and that Kafka is capable of handling **[millions of messages](https://engineering.linkedin.com/kafka/benchmarking-apache-kafka-2-million-writes-second-three-cheap-machines)** a second, the numbers here are a little lame, especially since in the case of Kafka, this involves round trips to the filesystem and network.
 But then again, this is not a real problem until it is.
 So far, the applications I have written with the systems-toolbox have not hit a brick wall when it comes to performance.
 90K msgs/sec is still plenty and probably more than you could expect to get from REST-based microservices.